(This webpage is the assignment for our course's first midterm, to be updated until 19 February, when paper copies will be distributed.)

 You can change your subject, or your subject can evolve as you do research.
 If your subject changes completely, clear with instructor.
 If your subject evolves but stays more or less the same, not required to clear with instructor.
 As part of your research report, you can write about how your subject changed.
 (That is, how your subject or interests evolved can be part of the learning experience you describe.)

 Range of subjects: You have considerable freedom to choose, but anyone reading your proposal should immediately recognize its relevance to a class on minority literature as multicultural identity.
+Look across the whole semester for possibilities—you're not limited to what we've covered so far.

 Warning: The only recurrent mistake is topics that didn’t have anything to do with racial or ethnic minorities (i.e., American Indians, Mexican Americans, African Americans).
-You may discuss other minority classifications like gender or class, but these topics must connect to our course's concentration of racial or ethnic minorities
+You may discuss other minority classifications like gender or class, but these topics must connect to our course's concentration of racial or ethnic minorities.

 Nature of assignment: Your research report is not a typical literary essay in which you analyze the language, form, or meaning of individual texts.
 Instead, your topic must concern a factual figure, phenomenon, or movement in literary or cultural history about which you will learn.